geobtaa/geobtaa.github.io/docs/tutorials/01_types-of-geospatial-information.md

 * The 3 basic geometry types for vector data are:
 	* **Points** - XY coordinates (examples: cities, schools, incident locations)
 	* **Lines** - connecting the points in a set order (example: roads, streams)
-	* **Polygons** - a set of points in a particular order and close it (the 1st and last point are the same) (examples: a state, county, or census block)
+	* **Polygons** - a set of points connected in a particular order and closed, the 1st and last point are the same (examples: a state, county, or census block)

 * Most GIS applications do not allow mixed geometry type In a single layer